apache/spark/docs/timezone.rst

 Concepts
 --------
-Naïve and aware datetime objects
+Naive and aware datetime objects
 ''''''''''''''''''''''''''''''''

 Python’s datetime.datetime objects have a tzinfo attribute that can be used to store time zone information,